 Preparing other types of items for storage

 - Large Appliances: thoroughly clean and remove all traces of food to avoid attracting vermin.
-Tape down hoses and cords or if able remove and store inside appliance.
+Tape down hoses and cords or if able remove and store inside the appliance.
 Defrost refrigerators and freezers to prevent water damage and mildew growth.
 Secure doors during transport, but leave slightly open before storing them.

-- Electrical items: Pack in original boxes whenever possible otherwise choose boxes close to original size and fill in empty spaces with paper.
+- Electrical items: Pack in original boxes whenever possible otherwise choose boxes close to the original size and fill in empty spaces with paper.

-Before you start placing items in your self storage unit, determine what kind of access you’ll need to your stored items.
+Before you start placing items in your self-storage unit, determine what kind of access you’ll need to your stored items.
 Will you only need access when you move the items out or will it be more frequently?
 For the items you frequently need to access, place them in the unit last and near the front.
 All other items can be efficiently arranged in your unit to maximize space:

 - Largest items should be placed against the far and side walls of the unit, working forward.

 - Sofas and other large furnishings can be stored vertically saving space.
-If you have to store a sofa flat, a love seat can be placed upside down on top of sofa.
+If you have to store a sofa flat, a love seat can be placed upside down on top of the sofa.
 Chairs can be stacked seat to seat.

-- Store smaller boxes on book cases or boxes containing fragile items inside large wardrobes or other cabinetry.
+- Store smaller boxes on bookcases or boxes containing fragile items inside large wardrobes or other cabinetry.

-- Pillows, blankets and other bedding can be stored inside washers and dryers.
+- Pillows, blankets, and other bedding can be stored inside washers and dryers.

-- Mirrors, framed artwork and photographs should be wrapped and stored standing up.
+- Mirrors, framed artwork, and photographs should be wrapped and stored standing up.